dypabo/githook-timesheet/README.md

 You can copy the file `post-commit` include in the repo and copy it in the directory `./git/hooks/` inside all repositories you are working on.

+You can also copy it in your `template` directory.
+That way, every time you `git clone` or `git init` a new repository.
+The `post-commit` hook will automatically be copy in the new repository.

+On Mac the directory is : `/usr/local/opt/git/share/git-core/templates/hooks/` On Linux (Ubuntu) the directory is : `/usr/share/git-core/templates/hooks/`

 ## Requirements
 - GIT
 - python3.9  (Should work with python3.6 and up)